vmware/vic-product/docs/user_doc/vic_users/container_network.md

 - Publish All Ports.
 Select this option to publish all ports exposed by the image.
 - Hostname.
 The host name of the container.
 - Network mode.
 The networking mode of the container.
 Select one of the following options:
     - Bridge.
+The default network.
     - None.
+Select this option to indicate that the container is a standalonec ontainer.
-    - Host
+    - Host.
+Selct this option if you want the container to use the networking stack of the virtual container host (VCH).
+In this case, both the container and the VCH will have the same networing stack.